Excel Ribbon Shortcuts

 ribbon move right through groups

-Once you have activated your Ribbon using the ALT key and have used your DOWN arrow key to move down to the commands on the Ribbon, you can use CTRL+→ to move through the groups contained within the ribbon tab that you have activated.
+Once you have activated your Ribbon using the ALT key and have used the ↓ (down arrow) key to move down to the commands on the Ribbon, you can use CTRL + → to move through the groups contained within the Ribbon tab that you have activated.

 Previous Group